Igno-C/UltVox/README.md

 # UltVox
 Program to convert models into voxel approximations.

+Originally developed around June 2023.

 Still requires some internal refactoring to be more extensible.
+I do have some plans for additional functionality.
 One day.